Meltham railway station: Rail services

-Meltham railway station is served by the Midland and Airport lines on the Transperth network.
-The Midland line goes between Midland and Perth and the Airport line goes between High Wycombe and Claremont.
-It will also be served by the Morley–Ellenbrook line when that opens in late-2024.
-Services on that line will go between Ellenbrook and Perth.
+Meltham railway station is served by the Midland, Airport, and Ellenbrook lines on the Transperth network.
+The Midland line goes between Midland and Perth, the Airport line goes between High Wycombe and Claremont, and the Ellenbrook line goes between Ellenbrook and Perth.
 Midland line trains stop at the station every 10 minutes during peak on weekdays, and every 15 minutes during the day outside peak every day of the year except Christmas Day.
 Trains are half-hourly or hourly at night time.
 The station saw 169,432 passengers in the 2013-14 financial year.

 Bus routes

+During the temporary closure of Bayswater station between March and October 2023, the CircleRoute bus route deviated via Meltham station to still allow for a train transfer, stopping at bus stops on Grand Promenade.
+A free shuttle bus, route 44, operated between Meltham and Bayswater stations as well.